 Cathflo Activase should not be administered to patients with known hypersensitivity to alteplase or any component of the formulation.

-Certain causes of catheter dysfunction should be considered before treatment with Cathflo Activase (e.g. catheter malposition, mechanical failure, consriction by a suture and lipid deposits or drug precipitates within the catheter lumen).
+Certain causes of catheter dysfunction should be considered before treatment with Cathflo Activase (e.g. catheter malposition, mechanical failure, constriction by a suture and lipid deposits or drug precipitates within the catheter lumen).
+These types of conditions should be considered before treatment with Cathflo Activase.

 Should serious bleeding in a critical location (e.g., intracranial, gastrointestinal, retroperitoneal, pericardial) occur, treatment with Cathflo Activase should be stopped and the drug should be withdrawn from the catheter.